E-Olsen/EBB42V1.2CANBOOT/README.md

 I may also work on an ESP32-based CANBus controller to remove the need to run Klipper on an RPi with a CANHat.

+Will update this to cover the EBB36v1.2 as soon as that is delivered.